Joint Board Renewal Application Now Available

-You must satisfy an increased CPE hours requirement to apply for return to active status for the period ending March 31, 2020.
-(See section 901.11(l)(7)(i) of the Joint Board regulations.)
-You may apply for reinstatement to active status using the same procedure as if you were in active status (other than reporting CPE credits that equal or exceed the increased requirements and waiting for the official notice from the Joint Board before resuming practice as an Enrolled Actuary).
+- You must satisfy an increased CPE hours requirement to apply for return to active status for the period ending March 31, 2023.
+(See section 901.11(l)(7)(i) of the Joint Board regulations .)
+You may apply for reinstatement to active status using the same procedure as if you were in active status, except that you must earn and report CPE credits that comply with the increased requirements and wait for the official notice from the Joint Board before resuming practice as an Enrolled Actuary.

-In either case, you must apply for reinstatement to active status by December 31, 2019, to avoid additional requirements beyond those listed above for reinstatement in the following cycle.
+In either case, you must apply for reinstatement to active status by December 31, 2022, to avoid additional requirements beyond those listed above, in order to be reinstated in the following cycle.

-If you were not eligible to use the “14-” prefix, you must satisfy an increased CPE hours requirement, as well as a pension actuarial experience requirement, to apply for return to active status for the period ending March 31, 2020.
+If you were not eligible to use the “17-” prefix, you must satisfy an increased CPE hours requirement, as well as a pension actuarial experience requirement, to apply for return to active status for the period ending March 31, 2023.
 These requirements are set forth at section 901.11(l)(7)(ii) of the Joint Board regulations.
-You must apply for reinstatement to active status by December 31, 2019, to avoid the additional requirements for reinstatement in the following cycle – or to avoid termination of your enrollment, if you are in your third inactive cycle.
+You must apply for reinstatement to active status by December 31, 2022 to avoid the additional requirements for reinstatement in the following cycle, or, if you are in your third inactive cycle, to avoid termination of your enrollment.
 After you have satisfied these requirements:

-- Complete Schedule A (from Form 5434).
+- Complete Schedule A (from Form 5434, Joint Board for the Enrollment of Actuaries - Application for Enrollment) .
 Complete a separate Schedule A for each employer within the applicable period specified under section 901.11(l)(7)(ii) or (iii), as applicable.
 You should report only experience that you believe will qualify as responsible pension actuarial experience (not merely responsible actuarial experience).
 The individual(s) asked to certify your responsible pension actuarial experience must meet the requirements of section 901.1(j).